 Your WonderPage will have performance issues.
 Please reduce the filesizes of your augmentations.

-In general it is recommended to avoid adding a high number of augmentations on a WonderPage.
-Besides the fact that too much elements (combined with a complex user interface) might confuse the users, this also causes much longer loading times – which will have a significant negative impact on user experience!
+In general, it is recommended to avoid adding a high number of augmentations on a WonderPage.
+Besides the fact that too many elements (combined with a complex user interface) might confuse the users, this also causes much longer loading times – which will have a significant negative impact on the user experience!

 For each content element make sure to apply the fullowing rule: try to reduce the file size of the imported element (video, graphics, sound, etc.) as much as possible without having a negative impact on the audiovisual experience.
 Please read below the optimization hints for different content types.

 Our knowledge base explains in detail how to work with images in genARate.
-There it is mentioned that upload file size is restricted to 3MB.
-Besides that you should make sure that the resolution of the image is just as big as it is needed in the context of your WonderPage.
-You should work on this in an external image editor and save the image in the appropriate size/resultion.
+There it is mentioned that upload file size is restricted to 5MB.
+Besides that, you should make sure that the resolution of the image is just as big as it is needed in the context of your WonderPage.
+You should work on this in an external image editor and save the image in the appropriate size/resolution.

-As genARate supports 3 different file formats (jpg, png & gif) it might make sense to experiment a little bit which format produces the best visual result with the lowest file size.
-This can differ depending on the nature of the image (how many big single colored areas does the image have etc.)
+As genARate supports 3 different file formats (jpg, png & gif) it might make sense to experiment a little bit with which format produces the best visual result with the lowest file size.
+This can differ depending on the nature of the image (how many big single-colored areas does the image have etc.)